 In the case of digital data collection from products in operation, businesses and technology vendors are able to see how products are actually used versus how they were intended to be used.
 This way, they gain insight into needs for future development and improvement.

-In Petersen's words, "There's no doubt that access to data about products, their usage, and their performance is a real gold mine for some businesses.
+In the words of the project manager, "There's no doubt that access to data about products, their usage, and their performance is a real gold mine for some businesses.
 Having that makes new business models possible, as we're seeing in servitisation."

 "That data also comes with knowledge of how simulations and digital models used in design and development compare to reality.
-Then, we and other businesses can take that data, apply machine learning to it, and use it to improve the precision and reliability of the original models," concludes Petersen, who is the head of this project at FORCE Technology.
+Then, we and other businesses can take that data, apply machine learning to it, and use it to improve the precision and reliability of the original models," concludes FORCE Technology's project manager.

 Real interest and real needs for hybrid test beds